Boat Registration and Licenses in Massachusetts

 - Boats documented with the U.S. Coast Guard.

 Additionally, you must title vessels measuring 14 ft or more that are designed to be motorized.
 This includes all boats with motors AND those with the equipment necessary to attach a motor.
-Vessels exempt from the titling requirements include:
+You are also required to pay your sales or use tax of 6.25% by the 20th day of the month following your boat purchase.

 - Watercraft owned by an entity of the U.S. government.